flutter/website/src/get-started/flutter-for/ios-devs.md

 You can add padding to any widget, which mimics the functionality of constraints in iOS.

 You can view the layouts that Flutter has to offer in the [widget catalog][].

 ### How do I add or remove a component from my layout?

 In iOS, you call `addSubview()` on the parent, or `removeFromSuperview()` on a child view to dynamically add or remove child views.
-In Flutter, because widgets are immutable there is no direct equivalent to `addSubview()`.
+In Flutter, because widgets are immutable, there is no direct equivalent to `addSubview()`.
 Instead, you can pass a function to the parent that returns a widget, and control that child's creation with a boolean flag.

 The following example shows how to toggle between two widgets when the user clicks the `FloatingActionButton`:

 <!-- skip -->
 ```dart